junxit/us-congress-bills-114/metadata.md

 - 2015-08-04 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 Without written report.
 - 2015-08-04 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 Without written report.
 - 2015-08-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 192.
+- 2015-08-05 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6425)
+- 2015-08-05 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6425)
+- 2015-08-06 — Message on Senate action sent to the House.
+- 2015-08-06 — Presented to President.
+- 2015-08-06 — Presented to President.
+- 2015-08-07 — Became Public Law No: 114-47.
+- 2015-08-07 — Became Public Law No: 114-47.
+- 2015-08-07 — Signed by President.
+- 2015-08-07 — Signed by President.
+- 2015-08-28 — By Senator Johnson from Committee on Homeland Security and Governmental Affairs filed written report under authority of the order of the Senate of 08/05/2015.
+Report No. 114-123.
+- 2015-08-28 — By Senator Johnson from Committee on Homeland Security and Governmental Affairs filed written report under authority of the order of the Senate of 08/05/2015.
+Report No. 114-123.